ricoThaka/ricothaka.github.io/current.md

 {% endhighlight %}

 # Currently Compiling

+## RegEx
+[webrename](https://www.webrename.com/) <~ Bulk file renamer takes regex.
+I got stuck on [ricothaka.github.io/worknotes02](ricothaka.github.io/worknotes02) bc the scanner at LaPL central spits out horrible filenames.
+I found great images from Mariner for Robins Weather Chores.
+Its old but as time rolls on im understanding the fact that historical weather data can help you uinderstand the present

 ## DEar Normani
 I understand who you are, and where it all started.
 But i need you to know im notyour friend.
 But i really like your songs.
 Your old connections to Playboy, StreetPorn, Theater and god knows what else always mute my sound!
 I cant listn to none of yal music without being bullied.
 [Chloe is the worse](https://www.youtube.com/watch?v=4SEvuhxTr8U).
 Cardi left a message that applied to me in [Ring](https://www.youtube.com/watch?v=kcRWyLMVrFM).
 I really dont know what she had with Offset but when she did Coral hair she laid down some rules in her apartment by [KroBar](https://atlanta.curbed.com/maps/a-definitive-mildly-wrong-map-of-atl-kroger-nicknames) and i violated.
 Like she want missed messages.
 I have no woman by my side and you guys are all friends and are arranging whatever bc i was promised a girlfriend if i followed all the rules all i got was [skeezed by nickiminaj](https://soundcloud.com/music-audio-131073614/nicki-minaj-barbie-drip-drip?utm_source=clipboard&utm_medium=text&utm_campaign=social_sharing) But the missed messages lyic ripped my heart open in Ring bc i got kind cold working with Dwayne... im sorry [cardi](https://www.youtube.com/watch?v=_lioDjWSWcE) But after Listening outloud Ascending the staris of MetroLosAngeles [CivicCenter Station](https://en.wikipedia.org/wiki/Civic_Center/Grand_Park_station), I was robbed the same night by a [armed gunman](https://www.justice.gov/usao-cdca/pr/3-gang-members-sentenced-decades-federal-prison-their-roles-robbery-and-fatal-shooting) at [city hall](https://www.nbclosangeles.com/news/local/pro-palestinian-encampment-erected-outside-la-city-hall/3427805/) [DTLA](https://www.ladowntownnews.com/)